 This is one of the most trending languages out there.
 It was first introduced in 1991 by Guido van Rossum who is the creator of Python.
-From the beginning, it is a high-level language which follows the concept of OOP’s.
-As it is an interpreted language, python read the source code line by line and executes it as the same.
+From the beginning, it is a high-level language that follows the concept of OOP’s.
+As it is an interpreted language, Python reads the source code line by line and executes it as the same.

 Example of Python Programming

 #Hello world on Python print(“hello world”) #output hello world

 #Syntax for popup alert box on the browser <script> alert(“Hello world”); </script>

 |Python files can run on Windows, Linux, and Mac, but to do so you need to download the Python Interpreter.||It is platform-independent; it can run on all platforms, it just needs a browser to run.|

 - It can run on any browser.

 - It has a vast community around the world

 - It has a rich interface due to the Drag and Drop components.